ArkajyotiSaha/BRISC/README.md

 # BRISC
-Bootstrap for Rapid Inference on Spatial Covariances.
-The codes of package "liblbfgs (Naoaki Okazaki)" are also available here for user convenience.
-Some code snippets are borrowed from R package "spNNGP (Andrew Finley et al.)".
-We recommend compiling the code with OpenMP support, though the OpenMP flag is omitted for sake of user convenience.
+Bootstrap for Rapid Inference on Spatial Covariances: Provides parameter estimates and bootstrap based confidence intervals for all parameters in a Gaussian Process based spatial regression model.

 In order to use the package follow these steps: